RSS

 Expanded Support for OpenShift 4 in Unified Compliance

 Sysdig Secure support for CIS RedHat OpenShift Container Platform v4 Benchmark has been expanded in Unified Complience.
-This includes 13 new controls in Sections 1-4 for 92% coverage, and 11 new controls in Section 5 for an overall coverage of 74%.
+This includes 13 new controls in Sections 1-4 for 92% coverage, and 11 new controls in Section 5 for overall coverage of 74%.

 Infrastructure Resource Changes